Before you ever chose what to believe, you were taught how to see...

 “Rev 17:5 .
 Babylon the Great, the mother of the harlots.”

+The title itself explains position and precedence, identifying Babylon not as one system among many, but as the source from which others arise.
 A mother exists before her children are visible.
 In the same way, Babylon the Great existed before the systems she produced could be seen.
-She is not the religions, cultures, or institutions themselves, but the source from which they emerge.
+She is not the religions, cultures, or the institutions themselves, but the source from which they emerged.
 Babylon does not merely influence systems after they exist.
 She precedes them.
 She supplies assumptions about life, death, authority, meaning, and security before those assumptions are ever formalized.

 To understand how such influence operates so effectively, Scripture next reveals how Babylon exercises power without force.

-Babylon is symbolized as a woman, not a beast.
-In Scripture, beasts represent political power and coercive authority.
-They rule openly, compel obedience, and enforce submission through force.
-A woman represents a different kind of influence, one that works through relationship, loyalty, attraction, and persuasion.
-This contrast is deliberate and foundational.
+Babylon is symbolized as a woman, not a beast, because Scripture is describing how her power operates rather than assigning gender.
+In Scripture, beasts represent political power and coercive authority, rule enforced through law, threat, and force.
+A woman represents a different kind of influence, one that works through relationship, attraction, loyalty, and persuasion.

 “Rev 17:2 .
 With her the kings of the earth committed sexual immorality, and the inhabitants of the earth were made drunk with the wine of her immorality.”